Third-Party Leasing for Prostitution Lawyer (Art. 187 CP)

 Third-party leasing is the classic term for the conduct of providing premises so that another person's prostitution may be exercised there.
 The question of how far a landlord may be criminally liable when the property is used for that activity has generated abundant case law, particularly as to the dividing line between a neutral lease and punishable cooperation in the sexual exploitation defined in Article 187 of the Spanish Criminal Code.

-Article 187.1 CP, as amended by LO 10/2022, punishes anyone who profits from the exploitation of another person's prostitution, even with that person's consent, where certain circumstances concur (violence, intimidation, deception, abuse of superiority or vulnerability, or the victim being a minor or a disabled person in need of special protection).
-The penalties are 2 to 5 years' imprisonment and a fine of 12 to 24 months, with aggravation where minors or the other circumstances of Article 187.2 CP are involved.
+Article 187.1 CP, in its second paragraph (current wording given by LO 1/2015), punishes anyone who profits from the exploitation of another person's prostitution, even with that person's consent, where a circumstance of exploitation concurs (the victim being in a situation of personal or economic vulnerability, or onerous, disproportionate or abusive conditions being imposed for its exercise).
+The penalties are 2 to 4 years' imprisonment and a fine of 12 to 24 months, together with the aggravated forms of Article 187.2 CP.
 Third-party leasing may fall within this offence where the landlord adopts an exploitative position.

 The Case-Law Dividing Line